ViBOT-Erasmus/B31XB-IIP-Lecture-7/README.md

 Guillaume Lemaitre - Fabrice Meriaudeau

-## Lecture 3 - Image Enhancement continued
+## Lecture 7 - Morphological Image Processing

 ### Abstract

-This lecture tackles image enhacement using the frequency domain.
+This lecture gives an overview about morphological image processing.

 ### Execution of the ipython notebook